bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/just_the_commands.md

 ## Enviroment setup
 Mount your AD controller c:\ drive over SMB.
-In Ubuntu using the Nautilus (File Browser) you can mount the drive by clicking on the __+ Other Locations__ button in the lower left of the window.
+In Ubuntu using the Nautilus (File Browser) you can mount the drive by clicking on the "__+ Other Locations__" button in the lower left of the window.
 Then in the textbox enter the hostname of your ad controller like the following: smb://ad01.example.com/c$